6 Necessary steps for effective prioritizing

 - Availability of other team members involved

 Now comes the fun part!
 When you’ve chosen your priorities, separate them into a whole new list and decide what needs to be done to achieve them.
-Some items might be left on your task list, while others might be better suited as a Context-Aware Issue to be worked on as a team during your next Level 10 Meeting.
+Some items might be left on your task list, while others might be better suited as an issue to be discussed as a team during your next weekly meeting.

 5. Tackle to-dos during your most productive hours